Ruja Ignatova: Investigation and disappearance

-The US Federal Bureau of Investigation added Ignatova to its Ten Most Wanted Fugitives list, replacing Octaviano Juarez-Corro, and announced at a joint press conference with IRS Criminal Investigation and United States Attorney's Office Southern District of New York.
+The US Federal Bureau of Investigation added Ignatova to its Ten Most Wanted Fugitives list, replacing Octaviano Juarez-Corro, and announced this at a joint press conference with IRS Criminal Investigation and United States Attorney's Office Southern District of New York.
 The FBI followed up with an episode of its podcast and YouTube series Inside the FBI devoted to Ignatova and the OneCoin case.
 As of May 2022, there was a reward of up to $250,000 for information leading to Ignatova's arrest; in June 2024, the reward was increased to $5,000,000.
 In August 2024, a "UK court ordered a global asset freeze for [Ignatova] and her OneCoin associates".

-While a 2022 interview with FBI Special Agent Paul Roberts noted that the agency's investigation into Ignatova was "operating under the assumption that she is still alive" and that the agency had "no information" to counter that belief, Bulgarian investigative reporting site Bureau of Investigative Reporting and Data – BIRD published a 2023 report on Bulgarian police documents in which a police informant had overheard Georgi Vasilev, the brother-in-law of the Bulgarian drug lord "Taki" Hristoforos Amanatidis, saying (in an intoxicated state) that Ignatova was murdered in November 2018 on Taki's orders.
+In a 2022 interview with FBI Special Agent Paul Roberts, he said that the agency's investigation into Ignatova was "operating under the assumption that she is still alive" and that the agency had "no information" to counter that belief.
+In his 2022 book The Missing Cryptoqueen, Jamie Bartlett suggested she may be living in Dubai or on a yacht in the Mediterranean.
+Bulgarian investigative reporting site Bureau of Investigative Reporting and Data – BIRD published a 2023 report on Bulgarian police documents in which a police informant overheard Georgi Vasilev, brother-in-law of the Bulgarian drug lord "Taki" Hristoforos Amanatidis, saying (in an intoxicated state) that Ignatova was murdered in November 2018 on Taki's orders.
 The alleged murderer, Hristo Hristov, who is also Bulgarian, is serving a sentence in a Dutch prison for drug trafficking.
 According to the report, Ignatova was murdered aboard a yacht in the Ionian Sea, and her body was dismembered and thrown overboard.
 The alleged motive for the murder was to conceal Taki's involvement in the OneCoin scam.
+The BBC reported that multiple sources linked Ignatova to Taki, who was allegedly the godfather of her daughter.

-Ignatova was the subject of a book, The Missing Cryptoqueen, in 2022.
+Ignatova was the subject of a 2022 book titled The Missing Cryptoqueen by journalist Jamie Bartlett.
+In June 2026, following an investigation into Ignatova's money laundering activities by the Guernsey Economic and Financial Crime Bureau, the Royal Court of Guernsey determined that £8.59 million held in Ignatova's RBS International on Guernsey could be released to compensate victims of her scam.
+Ignatova was issued a forfeiture order by the Guernsey Royal Court in 2025, which she failed to respond to.

 Personal life

 Ignatova married Björn Strehl, a German lawyer.
-The couple's daughter was born in 2016.
+Their daughter was born in 2016.
+According to the BBC, multiple interviewed sources claimed that "Taki" Hristoforos Nikos Amanatidis is the godfather of Ignatova's daughter.